-The £7.6m decrease in long term other provision consists of:
+The £2.6m decrease in long term other provision consists of:

-NDR Appeals: net increase of £1.3m due to the introduction of the 2023 list following the revaluation of nondomestic properties at 1st April 2023.

-Housing BCE PFI: A £3.9m drawdown to reflect 2023/24 usage and a £5.1m movement to reserves.
-As anticipated, there was an in-year difference in 2023/24 on the Brent Co-Efficient PFI between the rent collected and the government PFI grant received, versus the unitary payments and base revenue costs.
+- NDR Appeals: net increase of £4.2m due to the introduction of the 2023 list following the revaluation of nondomestic properties at 1st April 2023. - Housing BCE PFI: net reduction of £3.9m.
+As anticipated, there was an in-year difference in 23-24 on the Brent Co-Efficient PFI between the rent collected and the government PFI grant received, versus the unitary payments and base revenue costs.
 This difference amounted to £3.9m, which was released from the provision set aside for this purpose (a reduction in the provision).
-The provision has been revised to reflect the potential provision required as a result of projected contract losses.
-This compares the current forecast contribution (net of the base revenue charge and rents collected) by the local authority against the forecast contribution (net of the base revenue charge and rents collected) in the original financial model.
-The difference between the model and the current forecast is attributed to changes in the rent policy and inflationary assumptions.
-This resulted in a £5.1m movement to reserves.
-The provision required for the end of the contract life in 2028/29 is £6.8m, which matches the amount currently set aside.
+Furthermore, there was an indication that the provision required for the end of 28/29 contract life needed to be increased by £6.1m.